Autopsy® is a digital forensics platform and graphical interface to The

 If you are looking for a version of Autopsy that runs on Linux and OS X, refer to version 2.

-There is currently an Autopsy Module Writing Contest going on right now until the Open Source Digital Forensics Conference in November.
+Training is available from Basis Technology.
+There is currently a Student Autopsy Module Writing Contest going on right now.
 Start writing modules for cash prizes.

 Easy to Use

 Autopsy was designed to be intuitive out of the box.
 Installation is easy and wizards guide you through every step.
 All results are found in a single tree.
 See the intuitive page for more details.

 Autopsy was designed to be an end-to-end platform with modules that come with it out of the box and others that are available from third-parties.
 Some of the modules provide: